You've Got Questions ... We've Got Answers

 What is The American Prospect?

-The Prospect is a bimonthly print and online political magazine based in Washington, D.C.
+The Prospect is a quarterly print and online political magazine based in Washington, D.C.

 What's your bent?

 We're liberal, progressive, lefty—call it what you want, we're proud of it.

 Why do you hate America?

 What's it mean to be a liberal magazine?